Paul-Borisov/react-gemini-ai-chat-web-part-spfx/README.md

 - This instance can be deployed to US zone to suppress location-based access restrictions.
 - APIM consistently validates identities of SharePoint users for each individual request.
 If the request originates from authorized domains, APIM retrieves the **api-key** from the secure vault and injects it into the request before forwarding it to the AI endpoint.
 This process ensures that the api-key does not get exposed in the browser.

-To configure the storage use the web part properties and
+To configure the SharePoint list storage use the web part properties and

 - Click on the Create button under SharePoint list URL
 - Click on the Create button under Image library URL